-As a public history organization, JWA is committed to uncovering the experiences of Jewish women throughout history (learn more about JWA).
+As a public history organization, The Jewish Women's Archive (JWA) is committed to uncovering the experiences of Jewish women throughout history (learn more about JWA).
 If you are looking for resources to support you on your path to healing from abuse or harassment, please contact one of the following organizations:

 Jewish Domestic Violence Coalition: Provides education and outreach programs and support for survivors of domestic violence in the Jewish community.